-Seed funding may be raised from family and friends, angel investors, incubators, and venture capital firms that focus on early-stage startups.
+Seed funding (or seed financing, seeding round, etc.) may be raised from family and friends, angel investors, incubators, and venture capital firms that focus on early-stage startups.
 Angel investors are perhaps the most common type of investor at this stage.

 On the other hand, some startups decide that they're not interested in raising more money — that the level they reach with seed money is good enough or that they're able to grow more without more investment — and choose to stop raising funding rounds at this point.